hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/lectures_and_discourses/039_steps_to_realisation.md

 our time.
 One who wishes to be a Vedantin must give up this habit.

-Then comes the next preparation (it is a hard task to be a philosopher!), Titikshâ, the most difficult of all.
+Then comes the next preparation (it is a hard task to be a philosopher!), Titikshā, the most difficult of all.
 It is nothing less than the ideal forbearance — "Resist not evil."
 This requires a little explanation.
 We may not resist an evil, but at the same time we may feel very miserable.
 A man may say very harsh things to me, and I may not